MadelineCoert/MadelineCoert/README.md

 I hold a Bachelor of Business (Marketing) and am currently completing further study in data analytics at the University of Queensland.
 Through my academic and project experience, I have developed practical skills in data wrangling, exploratory data analysis, regression modelling and time series forecasting.
 I am particularly interested in leveraging data to support business decisions, enhance operational performance and mitigate risk.

 Proficiency in:
-- R (tidyverse, ggplot2, forecast, caret)
+- R (tidyverse, ggplot2, forecast)
+- SQL
 - Python (pandas, matplotlib, seaborn)
-- SQL
 - Excel
 - Power BI for dashboarding and business reporting
 - GitHub for project collaboration